pre63/oncha/package/README.md

 ```

 # ऊंचा Oncha Future
-A Future monad implementation includes map, chain and fold methods.
+A Future monad for async computation.

 ``` javascript
 import Future from 'oncha/future'